Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 The FAST protocol can be received by IRremote and TinyIRReceiver.

 # FAQ and hints
+## Receiving stops after analogWrite() or tone() or after running a motor.
+The receiver sample interval of 50 µs is generated by a timer.
+On many boards this must be a [hardware timer](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).
+On some boards where a software timer is available, the software timer is used.<br/>
+Be aware that the hardware timer used for receiving should not be used for `analogWrite()`.<br/>
+Especially **motor** control often uses the `analogWrite()` function and will therefore stop the receiving if used on the pins indicated [here](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).<br/>
+On the Uno and other AVR boards the receiver timer ist the same as the tone timer.
+Thus receiving will stop after a `tone()` command.
+See [ReceiveDemo example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/b962db8f4e47408df01474a57f313f5a6bbe39a1/examples/ReceiveDemo/ReceiveDemo.ino#L257) how to deal with it, i.e. how to use `IrReceiver.restartTimer()`.

 ## Problems with Neopixels, FastLed etc.
 IRremote will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 &micro;s).<br/>